Use your lid! Using a saucepan lid when you are cooking helps save you energy and money.

 Something I’m really passionate about is saving energy.
 Saving energy is such a win-win for everyone.
 It helps keep a lid on your energy bills AND helps the environment at the same time.

 Energy saving is important for the environment because on average, electricity and gas use creates about a quarter of all carbon emissions from our homes.
 Cut our electricity and gas use, and we cut our carbon emissions, helping to tackle climate change.

 I know a fair bit about saving energy (I even did a City & Guilds course on it once), so I guess I could say I’m a qualified energy saver.
 It’s no good if I just keep all that knowledge to myself, so I thought I’d start a blog series on how to save energy simply.
 And whilst you can save energy by making improvements to your home, for this series I want to focus on the tips anyone can do.
 Whether you own your home or not.
 So I’ll be focusing on the tips that don’t need any fancy equipment (in this tip, just a saucepan lid), nor do they require you to spend any money whatsoever.
-This is especially relevant as energy bills are expected to rise steeply in 2021.
+This is especially relevant as energy bills will rise steeply in 2022.

 Use A Lid